KickItLikeShika/spring-security-auth-system/README.md

 # Why?

 I wrote this because I had to get into Spring security and found it actually quite hard to find good examples and documentation.
 I hope others can learn from this.

+# Run
+before running the app you should write this query in your database

+    REPLACE INTO `role` VALUES (1,'ADMIN');

+- 'role' is the name of the roles tables